Olot: Main sights

 In Olot there are two important natural areas, the Moixina and the Parc Nou, which are characterized by their oak woods, which boast an understorey of plants that are extremely rare on the south side of the Pyrenees.
 These woods also inspired many of the painters from the "Olot school".
 With the city being situated in the Zona Volcànica de la Garrotxa Natural Park, the surrounding area also offers spectacular natural places like the Fageda d'en Jordà (a beech forest with volcanic blisters) or the natural springs of Sant Roc.
 The city also has a bicycle lane connecting to Girona, which was an old railway.

 Main products of Olot's local gastronomy are the sweet herbal liquor ratafia, the traditional cakes coca de llardons and tortell de matafaluga, the charcuterie from Olot, the Olot potatoes (wafers of potato stuffed with meat, covered in egg and flour, and then deep-fried), and the buckwheat flour.
 Some of the restaurants of the city have grouped together, offering the so-called "volcanic cuisine".

 Notable people

+Olot is the birthplace of several figures in the arts, literature, and business.